openstack-infra/zuul/doc/source/user/config.rst

       connection name.
 The options available depend on the driver for the supplied connection.

-   .. zuul:attr:: failure
+   .. attr:: failure

       These reporters describe what Zuul should do if at least one job fails.

-   .. zuul:attr:: merge-failure
+   .. attr:: merge-failure

       These reporters describe what Zuul should do if it is unable to merge in the patchset.
 If no merge-failure reporters are listed then the ``failure`` reporters will be used to notify of unsuccessful merges.

-   .. zuul:attr:: start
+   .. attr:: start

       These reporters describe what Zuul should do when a change is added to the pipeline.
 This can be used, for example, to reset a previously reported result.

-   .. zuul:attr:: disabled
+   .. attr:: disabled

       These reporters describe what Zuul should do when a pipeline is disabled.
 See ``disable-after-consecutive-failures``.